bitvavo/php-bitvavo-api/README.md

 ## Websockets

 All requests which can be done through REST requests can also be performed over websockets.
-Bitvavo also provides five [subscriptions](https://github.com/bitvavo/php-bitvavo-api#subscriptions).
+Bitvavo also provides six [subscriptions](https://github.com/bitvavo/php-bitvavo-api#subscriptions).
 If subscribed to these, updates specific for that type/market are pushed immediately.
 Our experience with php is that it performs slightly worse than our other SDK's, therefore we recommend to implement programs, which require constant synchronisation with the exchange, in another language.
 For simple operations or any functions integrated into a website php suffices.

 ### Getting started